Sort by

 Unemployed Antonio is elated when he finally finds work hanging posters around war-torn Rome.
 However on his first day, his bicycle—essential to his work—gets stolen.
 His job is doomed unless he can find the thief.
 With the help of his son, Antonio combs the city, becoming desperate for justice.

-Stolen This is a film about a child, one who is both IN the film and watches it.
+Stolen is a film about a child, one who is both IN the film and watches it.
 Hard as it is to imagine today, the world of film was had ideas on the surface, and lively controversies.
 Men took risks and sometimes survived.
 Here is an experiment...

 Published July 27, 2023